xzela/goCamOpenSource/README.md

 Additionally, we provide a standalone implementation of go.cam in various programming languages.
 Please check the `example` folder for more information about this.

+A MIT license alternative for the example implementation code can be found inside this repository: https://github.com/Godotcam/goCamOpenSourceExamples.

 ## Project structure

 This project is using typescript for both frontend and backend (express js) scripts, sass for the styling part and twig for the template part.